kadyepley/project-one/README.md

 Which zip codes within the Austin metro area have the highest total monthly water consumption in gallons from monthly usage data between 2013 and 2017

-How does the average monthly water usage differ among the predominant customer classes (Residential, Multi-Family, and Irrigation) within each zip code
+How does the total monthly water usage differ among the predominant customer classes (Residential, Multi-Family, and Irrigation) within each zip code

 Datasets to used – (timeframe of data: 2017 to 2022)
 •	data.austintexas.gov – Water consumption